 There is no better day than this to remember Dr. G.P.
 Rajarathnam, author, lyricist, and poet from Karnataka, well-known for composing children’s poems.

 Dr. G.P.
 Rajarathnam

+A form of self-dissolution is necessary in order to comprehend and respond to the impressionable brains of youngsters.
+It requires a review of who we are from an objective, external viewpoint.
+Rajarathnam was partly destined to have this.
 Every child’s initiation to language in school begins with nursery rhymes.
 Similarly, initiation to Kannada in school always begins with one of Dr. Rajarathnam’s poems.

 Dr. Rajarathnam started writing poetry for children several decades ago by accident.
 The story goes that his father worked as a Kannada teacher in a school and was unwell for a few days.
-Dr. Rajarathnam had to work in his place as a substitute teacher for 2nd grade children.
+Dr. Rajarathnam had to work in his place as a substitute teacher for 2nd-grade children.
 He was appalled by the poems taught to small children in school.
 The same evening, he sat thinking after a walk near a lake at the foothills of Chamundi hills in Mysore and wrote his first story in the form of a poem ‘Bannada tagadina tutturi’.
 He introduced this poem to his students in school and it was an instant hit.
 Thrilled with its popularity, he also taught this poem to the children in his neighbourhood.
-He continued writing more poems for the children.
+He continued writing more short Kannada poems for the children.
 A publisher in his neighbourhood noticed his work and asked him to write a collection of children’s poems, which went on to be published as a book.
 Thus, began his journey as a writer.

 ‘Naayi Mari Naayi Mari’ – a delightful poem about feeding a little puppy